EmoInfer/EmoInfer/README.md

 **Analysis:** _EmoInfer_ enables statistical analyses of the emotions extracted in the video(s).
 Images showing resultant graphs are saved in the head directory.
 Overall statistics of the video(s) relevant to a particular coding scheme are saved in _'{coding scheme}.png'_ and the emotion-specific results are saved in _'{coding scheme}{emotion}.png'_.
 More details on the analyses possible are outlined in the citation below.

-**Sequencing:** _EmoInfer_ also supports extraction of important sequences from the inferred emotions in the video.
+**Sequencing:** _EmoInfer_ also supports the extraction of important sequences from the inferred emotions in the video.

 # Citation